callum-bennett/kfat/wp-content/themes/paisa/readme.txt

 == Description ==

-Ignis is a modern portfolio theme that features a custom home page template for displaying your projects, color and font options, multiple blog layouts and much more.
-In order to use the portfolio feature in Ignis, you need to have Jetpack installed.
+Paisa is a modern portfolio theme that features a custom home page template for displaying your projects, color and font options, multiple blog layouts and much more.
+In order to use the portfolio feature in Paisa, you need to have Jetpack installed.

 == Installation ==